shayshim/greps/README.md

 Usage
 -----
-The usage of greps is same as you would use grep (see exceptions in the man).
+The usage of greps is same as you would use grep (see exceptions in the man page).
 To see all the available options that greps adds to your installed grep - call greps --help or man greps.

 Examples